-- i.
-Once the necessary documents are received an application is referred to the next available Registration Committee meeting.
+- Where a registration matter is referred to the Registration Committee, once the necessary documents are received an application is considered at the next available Registration Committee meeting.
 Committee meetings are held approximately once per month for eight months out of the year. - ii.
-The College communicates with applicants throughout the process by telephone, e-mail, letter and in person.
-Staff respond to inquiries at the earliest opportunity and will call or write to applicants if the College requires any additional information or documents.
+The College communicates with applicants throughout the process by telephone, e-mail, letter and in person as necessary.
+Staff prioritize inquiries and requests and respond to inquiries at the earliest opportunity and will call or write to applicants if the College requires any additional information or documents.
 The timeliness of responses may vary during the year depending on the staff's workload. - iii.
-Within three business days after a Registration Committee meeting is held the written decisions with reasons and direction are prepared and mailed to applicants. - b) Explain how your organization ensures that it adheres to these timelines.
+Decisions are communicated to applicants in a timely manner.
+In order to develop a considered, sound and fair decision and achieve a transparent decision making process, the College keeps applicants informed of the status of applications and the decision-making status, including notifying applicants that the Committee has met and a decision is underway. - b) Explain how your organization ensures that it adheres to these timelines.

-The Registration Manager oversees the processes requiring responses to applicants.
-There has not been a need, but any issues would be reported to the Registrar or Associate Registrar.
-The Associate Registrar reviews the committee minutes and is aware of any issues.
+The Director, Registration and Certification Services oversees the processes requiring responses to applicants.
+There has not been a need, but any issues would be reported to the Registrar or Deputy Registrar.
+The Deputy Registrar reviews the committee minutes and is aware of any issues.

-College system and resources allow the Registration Manager to track execution of tasks and communications to manage and track execution of tasks.
+College system and resources allow the Director to track execution of tasks and communications to manage and track execution of tasks.